With summer holidays fast approaching, parents are looking for new ideas to entertain children in the long, bright and hopefully sunny days ahead.

 Want to go beyond blankets?
 There are lots of options.
 Blogger Alexandra of the Middle-Sized Garden made a DIY fort out of old apple crates, while the Woodland Trust suggests making a den from anything you can forage, including moss, ferns and sticks.

 For a more permanent structure that kids will enjoy year-in, year-out, you could invest in a wooden playhouse.
 But with so many different styles available, how do you choose the right one for your family?
-Waltons' fire pit explains all the exciting options, safety features and other aspects to consider before you make a purchase.
+Waltons' playhouse guide explains all the exciting options, safety features and other aspects to consider before you make a purchase.

 Go backyard camping